Leody Taveras Preview, Player Props: Rangers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.63 team ERA ranks 23rd across all league pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.60).

-- The Diamondbacks rank 19th in baseball in home runs given up (155 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (156 total, 1.2 per game).

-- The Diamondbacks will look to Cecconi (0-0) in his third start this season.

-- In his last time out on Wednesday, the right-hander tossed four innings against the Colorado Rockies, allowing two earned runs while surrendering four hits.
+- In his most recent appearance on Friday, the right-hander went 6 1/3 innings against the San Diego Padres, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.